UKPLab/deeplearning4nlp-tutorial/2017-07_Seminar/Session 4 - LSTM Sequence Classification/code/Readme.md

 The reduced embeddings file can be found in at embeddings/GermEval.vocab.gz

-# 3.Architecture
-[Description will follow soon]

-# 4. Performance and Runtime
+# 3. Performance and Runtime
 Training LSTMs is quite slow, so bring some patience.

 The on-optimized version achieves the following results (using Theano-Backend):